cyrexin/simplechatroom/README.md

 // Send a private message "How are you guys?" to the users "facebook", "windows" and "google". send (facebook windows google) How are you guys?
 ```
-After the user type this command, a feedback for the message status to each user will be displayed (eg. To facebook: You message has been sent!
+After the user type this command, a feedback for the message status to each user will be displayed (e.g. To facebook: You message has been sent!
 To google: google is not online.
 You message has been stored as an offline message.).
 If the receiving user is not online, the message will be saved as an offline message.
 When this user comes back online again, the offline messages will be displayed.

 #### logout
 ```